 - Donato Bramante: A biography and look at his work in architecture.

-- Palladian Architecture: Learn about Andrea Palladio and his accomplishments.
+- Palladian Architecture: Learn about Andrea Palladio, his accomplishments, and his buildings.

 - Architecture in Renaissance Italy: This slideshow allows you to see examples of the architecture you can find in Italy.